iv-div/my-jupyter-portfolio/peacekeeping-fatalities/README.md

 ## Key Steps

-1. **Download & explore data**: The dataset is downloaded and explored using matplotlib to gain preliminary understanding of the scope of UN missions.
+1. **Download & explore data**: The dataset is downloaded and explored using matplotlib graphs to gain preliminary understanding of the scope of UN missions.
 2. **Data preprocessing**: Mission details (start/end years and countries of operation) are extracted with GPT.
 3. **Fact-checking**: Each mission's data is verified again using GPT to minimize hallucinations or errors.
 The resulting dataset is cleaned manually
 4. **Data merging**: Mission data is joined with fatality counts by year.